utsav0/daily-dev-tips/src/pages/posts/hashnode-is-taking-over-the-world.md

 }
 ```

 And for the animation, I used the same approach.
-But with fewer degrees since your legs don't swing as much as your arms.
+But with fewer degrees, your legs don't swing as much as your arms.

 ```css
 @keyframes move-leg {